 Because there is no fee for the use of the conference room, the Law Library requires that no admission fees or donations be assessed to attendees.
 Users of the conference room are permitted to distribute educational materials and collect a fee to recover the cost of production and printing of that material.
 Fundraising events to benefit the State Law Library, sponsored by the State Law Library or the Friends of the State Law Library, are specifically permitted under this policy.

 Conference room use may not interfere with the normal operation of the Law Library, and the Law Library reserves the right to review, accept, or reject any or all requests for conference room use.
 Use of the conference room will not be granted for meetings that are partisan or commercial (having personal or business profits as a chief aim for the meeting) in their purpose.

 The library's conference room is 16' by 20' and is located on the ground floor.
 The room can hold a maximum of 12 people with chairs and tables.
 For other configurations, please coordinate with the library to make sure we can accommodate your group.
 The group making the reservation will set up the room as necessary.
 Scheduled time must include set up and break down.
 The room must be put back into the original configuration.

 Conference Room Rules

 - Scheduling is on a "first-come, first-served" basis by contacting the Law Library in person, reserving a spot on our online calendar, or by telephone at (512) 463-1722.

 - Organizations or individuals scheduling the conference room are required to state the purpose of the meeting, designate a contact person, and provide contact information including a phone number.

-- Meetings must be concluded by 4:30 p.m. — 30 minutes prior to closing of the Law Library.
+- Meetings must be concluded by 4:30 p.m. — 30 minutes prior to the closing of the Law Library.

 - Organizations or individuals are fully responsible for any damages to the room or its contents.
 Damages are based upon actual repair or replacement costs.